-Therefore, having a sales funnel to prioritize, at each step of the cycle, can be a critical element to sustain the company.
+Therefore, having a sales funnel to prioritize at each step of the cycle can be a critical element in sustaining the company.

-In short, if you know that important deals will take closer than expected to close, you will need to fill the so-called sales pipeline, quickly, to prevent completely miss the targets.
+In short, if you know that important deals will take closer than expected to close, you will need to fill the so-called sales pipeline quickly to prevent completely missing the targets.

 From attention to desire

 And it becomes a tool to question whether the lead is ready for conversion.
-In short, mistaking a lead at the interest stage, to the desired stage, can lead to misleading action that can wreck the whole relationship with the prospect.
+In short, mistaking a lead at the interest stage for the desired stage can lead to misleading action that can wreck the whole relationship with the prospect.

-Marketing automatons like in freeterprise models can help salespeople identify the right opportunities that can become enterprise account for the organization.
+Marketing automatons like in freeterprise models can help salespeople identify the right opportunities that can become enterprise accounts for the organization.

 And they have become indispensable tools for sales teams.